Ocelot-Social-Community/Ocelot-Social/backend/README.md

 {% endtab %}
 {% endtabs %}

-#### Totally Reset and Setup Initial Production or Seeding in Database
+#### Full Reset, Including Migrations, and Setup of Initial Production or Demo Seeding Data

 There are cases where we need to completely reset the database, including migrations, and reinitialize it for production or set it up for development: